The Effects of Smoking on Gastric Sleeve Surgery

-So many patients come from the United States and abroad to see Dr. Fernando Garcia at his practice in Tijuana.
-The reasons for this are many: not only does Dr. Garcia's team provide accommodations and a private driver for all transportation needs, the bariatric procedures are all performed in a full-service, state-of-the-art hospital.
+So many patients come from the United States and abroad to see the surgeons at Tijuana Bariatrics.
+The reasons for this are many: not only does our team provide accommodations and a private driver for all transportation needs, the bariatric procedures are all performed in a full-service, state-of-the-art hospital.
 This level of care means consistently performing successful gastric bypass, gastric banding, and gastric sleeve surgery that helps patients battle obesity and live healtheir lives.

 Success really starts with the patient, however, and making smart choices that can impact the recovery process in a positive way.
 One of the smartest choices you can make going into weight loss surgery is to quit smoking and using other kinds of tobacco products.